 We offer paid summer internships for high school and college students.
 Complete the Contact Us form on the left to request an application.

 Katie Larson.
 Color, Carotenoid Content and Sensory Perceptions in Potato Germplasm from the Colorado Potato Breeding and Selection Program Read more

 Sara Kammlade.
 The Influence of Agromanagement on Soil Health and Potato Mineral Nutrients Read more

 Raven Bough.
 Screening Potato Germplasm for Flavor Utilizing HS-SPME/GC-MS and Sensory Panel Analyses Read more

 Greg Hess.
 Understanding Resistance to Necrotic Viruses in CSU Potato Germplasm with Genetic Markers and Virus Detection by MALDI-MS Biotyping Read more

-Six of the top 20 russet cultivars grown for seed in the U.S. [Russet Norkotah-S3 (#7), Canela Russet (#11), Silverton Russet (#13), Centennial Russet (#14), Russet Norkotah-S8 (#15), Rio Grande Russet (#20)] in 2015 were developed by the Colorado program.
-For reds, Colorado Rose ranked #8.
-For chippers, Chipeta ranked #10.
-For colored-fleshed specialties, Mountain Rose ranked #2 and Purple Majesty ranked #1 among red- and purple-fleshed cultivars.
+Five of the top 20 russet cultivars grown for seed in the U.S. [Canela Russet (#16), Silverton Russet (#9), Centennial Russet (#10), Rio Grande Russet (#15), Mesa Russet (#16)] in 2017 were developed by the Colorado program.
+Nineteen percent of the Russet Norkotah acreage (including line selections) was attributed to Colorado Russet Norkotah Selections 3 and 8.
+For reds, Sangre and Colorado Rose ranked #6 and #9 respectively.
+For colored-fleshed specialties, Purple Majesty and Mountain Rose ranked #1 among red- and purple-fleshed cultivars respectively.

 The Colorado Potato Breeding and Selection Program relies on the invaluable cooperation of several growers, shippers, research and extension personnel to assess the production, adaptability, marketability, and other characteristics of advanced selections.